-Quentin was awarded the Loudoun Arts COLLAB Artist Residency in which he composed “Loudoun Pastorale”, a suite for Classical instruments which was inspired by artwork of his local countryside.
+In 2020, Quentin was awarded the Loudoun Arts COLLAB Artist Residency in which he composed “Loudoun Pastorale”, a suite for Classical instruments which was inspired by artwork of his local countryside.
 Instrumentation includes piano, cello, clarinet, saxophone, and bassoon.
-He completed the residency in March of 2020.
 Selected recordings from the suite can be heard on YouTube.

 Quentin Walston can be heard performing solo, in his own bands, and as the pianist of Sweet Something in the Virginia, Washington D.C.
 Metropolitan, and Maryland (DMV) area.
 In addition to performing, Quentin also teaches at The Catoctin School of Music in Leesburg, Virginia.